 One of the biggest things I’ve learned over the past year is the incredible value in studying others who have already accomplished what you want to accomplish.

 In my opinion, we did too much trial and error in our first year.
-I think we would have been better off investing more time in learning from people who are already succeeding.
+I think we would have been better off investing more time in learning from people who were already succeeding.
 We tried to reinvent the wheel, and it wasn’t working.

 - Show you what is working for us and what isn’t